List programming

 remove_negatives [1;-1;2;-2;0];;

-Note that you can either inline the function as a fun
+Note that you can either inline the function as an anonymous fun

 or can declare it in advance: